Multivariate type G Mat\'ern stochastic partial differential equation random fields: Introduction

-In this work, we construct multivariate fields as solutions to systems of stochastic partial differential equations (SPDEs) driven by non-Gaussian noise.
-To facilitate computationally efficient likelihood-based inference, we use noise with normal-variance mixture distributions \citep{Barndorff1982}, which we refer to as type-G noise.
-The restriction to normal-variance mixtures is not that limiting, since several common distributions can be formulated in this way.
-Four increasingly flexible constructions are considered, where the simplest is closely related to factor copula models and the approach were a Gaussian field is multiplied with a random scalar.
+The main contribution of this work is to present a class of models that remedies this problem.
+The model class is constructed using systems of stochastic partial differential equations (SPDEs) driven by non-Gaussian noise.
+To facilitate computationally efficient likelihood-based inference, we use noise with normal-variance mixture distributions \citep{Barndorff1982}, which we refer to as type G noise.
+The restriction to normal-variance mixtures is not a big limitation, since several common distributions can be formulated in this way.
+Four increasingly flexible constructions are considered, where the simplest is closely related to factor copula models and the approach where a Gaussian field is multiplied with a random scalar.
 The more flexible constructions allow the fields to capture more complex dependency structures and departures from Gaussianity within realisations, while still allowing for likelihood-based inference.
-As an additional motivation for the more flexible constructions, we investigate the properties of kriging predictors based on the type-G models, and in particular prove that distributions of kriging predictions for the simplest construction are asymptotically Gaussian.
+As an additional motivation for the more flexible constructions, we investigate the properties of spatial prediction based on the type G models, and in particular prove that distributions of spatial predictions for the simplest construction are asymptotically Gaussian.
+This means that if the goal is to use the model for spatial prediction, one might as well use a Gaussian model instead of the simple non-Gaussian constructions.

-The cross-covariance does not define the distribution of the type-G fields, but it is still the main tool for understanding their dependence structure.
-We extend the work by \cite{hu2013multivariate} and \cite{hu2016spatial}, who used systems of SPDEs to generate multivariate Gaussian random fields, to show that specific choices of SPDEs result in fields with marginal Mat\'ern covariance functions, where the parsimonious Mat\'ern model is a special case.
-We further discover a set of parameters in our model formulation that leaves the covariance function unchanged, and thus is not identifiable for Gaussian models, but which controls the more complex dependence for non-Gaussian models.
+In the seminal work of \cite{lindgren10}, Gaussian random fields where formulated as solutions to SPDEs, which were apprroximated using a element (FE) discretization to allow for computationally efficient inference. \cite{hu2013multivariate} and \cite{hu2016spatial} extended the work to multivariate Gaussian random field models based on systems of SPDEs.
+However, their models in general do not have explicit covariance functions, which can complicate the understanding of the effect each model parameter has, in particular in the non-Gaussian case.
+To avoid this problem, we formulate systems of SPDEs that result in models with marginal Mat\'ern covariance functions, having the parsimonious Mat\'ern model as a special case.
+We further discover a set of parameters in the model formulation that do not affect the covariance function, and therefore are unidentifiable for Gaussian models.
+These parameters, however, control the more complex dependence for non-Gaussian models.